 14 reasons you are better than your fund manager

-Learning how to manage your own money will take some of your time but it is one of the most awarding activities you can spend your time on.
+Learning how to manage your own money will take time but it is one of the most awarding activities you can learn.

 You have worked hard for the money you have saved and it would only be smart to invest in the best way possible.

-Also with public pension systems crumbling around the world, because of ageing populations, making the most of your savings is very important.
+Also with public pension systems falling apart around the world, because of ageing populations, making the most of your savings is very important.

 1. You can wait

 Fund managers do not have this luxury.
-They have to invest in whatever their investment area is, irrespective of valuation.
+They have to invest irrespective of valuation.

-Holding cash in the fund management world is known as career risk as the fund manager runs the risk of falling behind his peers or benchmark.
+Holding cash in the fund management world is known as career risk as the fund manager runs the risk of falling behind his peers or some benchmark or index.

-The larger the cash position the higher the career risk.
+The bigger the cash position the higher the career risk.

 The best example of career risk is value fund managers losing their jobs because they refused to buy completely overvalued internet companies during the internet bubble.